 The sky looks bluer, the sun shines brighter, and the world is greener.
-Het is Lente (it is Spring!) which only means one thing in the Netherlands ... flower season!
-Here a few ideas to help your family celebrate the blooming of the bulbs - tulips and more!
+Het is Lente (it is Spring!), which only means one thing in the Netherlands, flower season!
+Here are a few ideas to help your family celebrate the blooming of the bulbs - tulips and more!

-Like many things in the Netherlands, the exact dates of the bulb flower season depends on the weather gods' moods, but as a general rule, it starts in mid-March with the crocus flowering, followed by narsissen (daffodils) and hyacinths.
+Like many things in the Netherlands, the bulb flower season's exact dates depend on the weather gods' moods.
+Still, as a general rule, it starts in mid-March with the crocus flowering, followed by narsissen (daffodils) and hyacinths.
 The star of the season, the tulip, flowers in all her abundant glory from about mid-April to mid-May.

-Cycling for miles next to these fields of a colour explosion has been on my bucket list since my dad brought home a box of Dutch cookies adorned with a picture of the tulip fields long ago.
-As I now call Haarlem home, this felt like the year to tick this off my list.
-I scoured online articles, read tourism brochures, searched on social media, asked the locals, and here are a few ideas I’d love to share.
+Cycling for miles next to these fields of colour explosions has been on my bucket list since childhood when my dad gave me a box of Dutch cookies adorned with a picture of the tulip fields.
+As I now call Haarlem home, this has become the highlight of our family spring celebrations.

-Mark the 13th of April in your calendar for the spring highlight in the Netherlands, the Bloemencorso Bollenstreek.
-It is the most popular flower parade, and your best vantage point is on the Keukenhof Boulevard in Lisse in front of main entrance of Keukenhof.
+Mark 23 April in your calendar to enjoy the annual flower parade known as the Bloemencorso Bollenstreek.
+It is the most famous Dutch flower parade, and your best vantage point is on the Keukenhof Boulevard in Lisse in front of the main entrance of Keukenhof.
 The 2022 theme, incorporated into the designs, is 'Celebrating Memories.'

 Areas and Routes

-The three main areas of the Netherlands where you can enjoy this iconic Dutch experience, are the Bollenstreek in Noord Holland, Noordoostpolder in Flevoland, and (possibly less well known) the tulip fields along the beautiful coastline of Den Haag and Leiden up to Alkmaar.
-You can reach all the flower fields easily with public transport.
+The three main areas of the Netherlands are the Bollenstreek in Noord Holland, Noordoostpolder in Flevoland, and (possibly less well known) the tulip fields along the beautiful coastline of Den Haag and Leiden up to Alkmaar.
+Typically, you can reach all the flower fields easily with public transport.

-The aptly named Bollenstreek (bulb district) is the area of flower fields surrounded by the charming villages of Lisse, Hillegom, Noordwijkerhout and Voorhout.
-It is here that you will find the world's biggest flower exhibition, Keukenhof.
-The longest tulip route is in Noordoostpolder in Flevoland with over a 100kms snaking through 2500 acres of flower fields.
+The aptly named Bollenstreek (bulb district) is the area of flower fields surrounded by the charming villages of Lisse, Hillegom, Noordwijkerhout, and Voorhout.
+Here, you will find one of the world's most extensive flower exhibitions, Keukenhof.
+The longest tulip route is in Noordoostpolder in Flevoland, with over 100 km snaking through 2500 acres of flower fields.

-ANWB takes the guesswork out of planning your journey, by suggesting both cycle and car routes, marked by numbers on the map.
-With Route.nl you can find even more detailed cycle routes.
-Routes range from a breezy 5 km to a huffier 35 km but as is the true beauty of cycling in the Netherlands, the road is flat and safe.
+ANWB takes the guesswork out of planning your journey by suggesting both cycle and car routes, marked by numbers on the map.
+With Route.nl, you can find even more detailed cycle routes.
+Trails range from a breezy 5km to a huffier 35km, but as is the true beauty of cycling in the Netherlands, the road is flat and safe.

 Places Worth a Visit

-Keukenhof is known as the world's biggest flower exhibition, and is only a 30 minute drive from Amsterdam.
+Keukenhof is the world's most extensive open-air flower exhibition and is only a 30-minute drive from Amsterdam.
 It is also easily reachable by train or by bus.
 With the promise of more than 7 million bulbs to bloom and 800 varieties of tulips alone, it is indeed something to behold.
-Children will have fun at Keukenhof too.
-They can design their own bulb mosaic, play sleuth during a speurtoch (treasure hunt), clamber across the playgrounds and cuddle furry animals at the petting zoo.
-Be warned that it can be extremely busy; busiest times are over the weekend, so if you can manage, try for a midweek visit or arrive before 10:30 or after 16:30.
+Children will have fun too.
+They can design their bulb mosaic, play sleuth during a speurtoch (treasure hunt), clamber across the playgrounds and cuddle furry animals at the petting zoo.
+Be warned that it can be hectic; the busiest times are over the weekend.
+So, aim for a midweek visit or arrive before 10:30 or after 16:30.
 It is open from 24 March to 15 May.
 You can only buy tickets online for a specific date.

 Appreciating rows and rows of colourful flower fields can be thirsty work, especially on a bicycle.
-I’ve heard great things about Buitenplaats Plantage, an organic cafe with a lovely garden where the kids can run free while you soak up the sun.
-Just take note for the little ones, that the ponds are not fenced.
+I have heard great things about Buitenplaats Plantage, an organic cafe with a lovely garden where the kids can run free while you soak up the sun.
+Just take note for the little ones that the ponds are not fenced.

-This is a working tulip farm in Voorhout where you can enjoy a guided tour amongst the kleurrijk (colourful) flower fields, learning more about the process from bulb to tulip.
+This is a working tulip farm in Voorhout.
+You can enjoy a guided tour amongst the kleurrijk (colourful) flower fields, learning more about the process from bulb to tulip.
 Being amid these blooming fields also makes for great photo opportunities.
-And of course you will be able to replenish with a hot drink, and an appeltaart met slagroom (apple pie with cream) or indulge in a freshly made stroopwafel (syrup waffle).
-De Tulperij is the perfect place to buy bulbs to colourise your own garden.
+And of course, you will be able to replenish with a hot beverage and appeltaart met slagroom (apple pie with cream) or indulge in a freshly made stroopwafel (syrup waffle).
+De Tulperij is the perfect place to buy bulbs to colourise your garden.

-This 17th century mansion is not strictly a place to appreciate tulips but it is most certainly well worth a side trip while on a flower safari in the Bollenstreek.
+This 17th-century mansion is not strictly a place to appreciate tulips.
+However, it is certainly well worth a side trip while on a flower safari in the Bollenstreek.
 Guided tours inside the castle transport you back to the Golden Age era of the Netherlands.
 The Castle only opens its doors on a few selected days, such as Dag van het Kasteel (Day of the Castle) on 24 May and Open Monumentendag (Monument Day) on 11 and 12 September.
-Take a breather from all the cycling or hiking with a stroll through the magnificent gardens and forest and let the kids cuddle a furry friend in the kinderboerderij (petting farm).
-Be sure not to miss their popular summer classical concerts.
+Take a breather from all the cycling or hiking with a stroll through the magnificent gardens and forest.
+Let the kids cuddle a furry friend in the kinderboerderij (petting farm).

-This local Lisse museum, which translates as The Black Tulip Museum, is all about tulips.
-You can learn everything about the history of the bulb flower to how the Netherlands became one of the biggest exporters of tulips in the world.
-All the art in the exhibition is tulip inspired and they run both adult and children workshops throughout the year.
+This local Lisse museum, translated as The Black Tulip Museum, is all about tulips.
+You can learn everything about the history of the bulb flower and how the Netherlands became one of the biggest exporters of tulips globally.
+All the art in the exhibition is tulip inspired, and they run both adult and children workshops throughout the year.

 Alternative to Pedal Power: Car, Air, Water, and Foot

-For the more adventurous with deeper pockets, enjoy a birdseye view of the rows and rows and then more rows of rainbow coloured fields of flowers by helicopter or the historic steel bird, a DC-3 Dakota, called Princess Amalia.
+For the more adventurous with deeper pockets, enjoy a birdseye view of the rows and rows and then more rows of rainbow coloured fields of flowers by helicopter.
+This year, the flower-copter have a limited number of flights in April.

 Once inside Keukenhof, you can opt for a 45-minute serene boat ride past the fields of flowers in an electrically-propelled boat known as fluitervaren (whisper boats).

 Pack a backpack, lace up those boots and hike through the bulb flowers district following the Wandelnetwerk Bollenstreek (hiking network).
-It offers over a 100kms of hiking trails which are all clearly marked en route.
-You can also pick up a map from any of the VVV offices in Lisse, Noordwijk, Warmond, Katwijk en Leiden or use the digital planner.
+It offers over a 100kms of hiking trails which are all marked en route.
+You can also pick up a map from any VVV offices in Lisse, Noordwijk, Warmond, Katwijk, and Leiden.

 Veel plezier in de bloembollenvelden...have fun in the flower fields!

-Magdalena Laas is a freelance visual storyteller.
-Born in South Africa, adopted by New Zealand, welcomed by the United Kingdom and now learning to cycle in the Netherlands, with her husband, son and well-travelled cat.
+Magdalena Laas is a freelance visual and narrative storyteller.
+Born in South Africa, adopted by New Zealand, welcomed by the United Kingdom and now learning to cycle in the Netherlands with her husband, son and well-travelled cat.
 She loves to travel sustainably, with a camera in hand and a well-worn passport in her pocket, one she would very much like to dust off again!
 Find her on Instagram or LinkedIn.